TomasBaubllys/yesSQL/README.md

 ```
 and (maybe) enjoy:).
 You can access it on your browser http://localhost:8080
 ## Note by developers
-This project was made out of curiosity on database internally work, if you wish to contribute feel free to make a pull request.
+This project was made out of curiosity on how database internally work, if you wish to contribute feel free to make a pull request.